Tag: life

 • Kingdoms of the Radio: Charlie Perigo 1 [ficção]

-At the end of Cut the Loaf, their last hit before Cole was shitcanned due to his uncool behavior, and alarming—even for that time—drug use, the DJ broke in and laid the trip on us that he was gone.
+At the end of Cut the Loaf, their last big hit before Cole was shitcanned due to his uncool behavior, and alarming—even for that time—drug use, the DJ broke in and laid the trip on us that he was gone.
 It was still all rumors as to what had actually happened to him.
-I remember one story had it that he had choked on his own vomit while crashing his motorcycle into an airplane.
+I remember one story said that he had choked on his own vomit while crashing his motorcycle into an airplane.
 Hey, man, you have to consider the times, we had just lost Jimi, Janis, and fucking Morrison in quick succession, so we were getting used to shitty news and were becoming… uh, a little cynical.

 I did one tour flying Hueys overseas—lift and assault—and got out just before the shit really hit the fan.
 It was no picnic, but nothing like those poor fuckers had to deal with after Tet.
 At least I ended up with a marketable skill after all that grind.